Ceterai/Ceterai.github.io/MyEnternia/Wiki/GyeraParkGuide/README.md

 - You've found an alta ebook - a collimator electronic reader usually used as a reusable substitute for books.
 Often crafted in alta datacenters.

+### Contents

+Welcome to an Iora Gyera nature preservation site!

+Here you'll be able to spend some time on fresh air, relax and see rare specimens of iora, nature from different stardust planets.

+Places like this are one of biggest sources of ingredients for a lot of runeva
+dishes, commonly found in the [Runeva Cuisine Cookbook](https://ceterai.github.io/MyEnternia/Wiki/RunevaCuisineCookbook).

+Here, you can also find rare flowers called [Versalia](https://ceterai.github.io/MyEnternia/Wiki/Versalia), as well as other rare species of beautiful flowers.

 ## Usage

 ### Crafting